Tesco CEO Dave Lewis to step down in 2020

 LONDON, Oct 2 (Reuters) - Tesco TSCO.L, Britain's biggest retailer, said on Wednesday its chief executive Dave Lewis will step down next summer and be succeeded by Ken Murphy, an executive at Walgreens Boots Alliance WBA.O.

+Celebrating its 100th anniversary, Tesco, which has a 27.4% share of Britain's grocery market, is at the back end of a recovery plan under Lewis that was instigated after a 2014 accounting scandal capped a dramatic downturn in its fortunes.

+The group has met the majority of its turnaround goals, including a key margin target of earning between 3.5 pence and 4 pence of operating profit for every pound customers spend.

-News of Lewis' planned exit after six years at the group came as Tesco reported first-half operating profit before one of items of 1.406 billion pounds, a rise of 25.4%.
+Lewis' planned exit after six years at the group came as Tesco reported a better-than-expected first-half operating profit before one of items of 1.406 billion pounds, a rise of 25.4%.

+"With the turnaround complete and as we begin to implement the next steps of our sustainable growth strategy, now is the right time to plan a smooth and orderly succession," said Lewis.

+"As such, I will step down as group CEO next summer and pass the baton to Ken Murphy."

 (Reporting by James Davey, Editing by Paul Sandle)